Case Study

 How NewsNation powers 12 remote studio backgrounds with Juuno and Amazon Signage Stick

-NewsNation, one of the fastest-growing cable news networks, replaced a patchwork of SD cards and remote desktop workarounds with centrally managed digital signage — giving producers instant, browser-based control over on-air backgrounds for contributors from coast to coast.
-Brett Kotheimer, Broadcast Operations Manager at NewsNation Chicago, runs the deployment.
+NewsNation, the fastest-growing cable news network in the country, replaced a patchwork of SD cards and on-the-fly workarounds with centrally managed digital signage — giving operators instant, browser-based control over on-air backgrounds for contributors from coast to coast.

 12 studios